 About the Location

 Launchpad will take place during the 2023 Conference of the Computer-Assisted Language Instruction Consortium (CALICO) on June 8, 2023.
 The conference will be hosted by the University of Minnesota in Minneapolis, Minnesota, USA.
 The CALICO conference is the premier meeting for world language education and technology.
+The LaunchPad event is free for all conference attendees.
+Register to attend CALICO so you won’t miss LaunchPad 2023!

 Exposure to thousands of language educators and several successful companies in the field through the Tech Center news and website.